TheGoodlike13/liberty_or_death/README.md

 Regardless, I'm starting to get the impression we're gonna something else installed or prepared *outside* of the project, like a virtual environment or something.
 You know, like that thing python people do.
 No idea how they put up with that shit.

+At this point, I realized that all of this 'documentation' would do anyone no good if the pages I refer to would stop working.
+So I decided to save them to the [web archive](https://archive.org/).
+Take that!

+As I was doing this, I scrolled past some of the documentation in [#gradle_plugin](#gradle_plugin).
+I noticed there should be a task called 'libertyCreate' which supposedly creates a server.
+It also ran and did something.
+Could this be the thing I needed?
+My god...
+What can I say.
+Engineering works in mysterious ways.

+Time to proceed onwards with step 4.
+We're on [#how_to_deploy](#how_to_deploy) if you're lost.
+I add the servlet feature to the server.xml file.

+Step 5.
+Run the server.
+I don't trust this page anymore, so I'll refer to [#gradle_plugin](#gradle_plugin) instead.
+That's where all the cool kids look for documentation.
+I'm a bit perplexed, as there seems to be a difference between 'running' and 'starting'.
+Let's try to use the specific wording from the guide and run 'gradlew libertyStart'.
+Looks like it succeeded.
+But I'm not sure at what.

+There's some weirdly formatted text, a message you would typically expect someone to put there, namely 'The defaultServer server is ready to run a smarter planet.' and that's it.
+Notably missing is 'Web application available', as expected by [#how_to_deploy](#how_to_deploy).
+Maybe I shouldn't have messed with those files :(